DarkBones/darkbones.dev/content/posts/rag-how-i-made-my-2nd-brain-talk-back/index.md

 end;
 $$;
 ```

-That was a lot...
-But your Supabase instance should be ready now.
-Let's move onto setting up *darkrag*
+That was... a lot...
+But your **Supabase** instance should be ready now.
+Let's move onto setting up *darkrag*.

 ## Setting up darkrag